luksamuk/cl-ann/README.txt

 One will be able to install cl-ann by means of Quicklisp + Ultralisp.
 See ultralisp.org for more details.

+After installing Quicklisp and Ultralisp, one may use the following to test the project:

+	(ql:quickload :cl-ann/test)
+	(cl-ann/test:

 -----

 Here is a small documentation for the meaningful parts of this project: